Academics

 In addition to a student's academic major, an academic minor system has been implemented in the Graduate School of Science and Engineering since 2003.
 This educational program features systematic study of advanced topics in interdisciplinary fields.
 Currently, the GSSE offers a total of 6 academic minors (Disaster/Danger Management Engineering, Environmental Engineering, Data Science, Nano-Technology, Electronic Society/Information Security, and Sensory Robotics).
 All of these minors are fields in which the GSSE possesses strong capability, and are expected to grow greatly in the near future.
 When conducting academic minors, teaching faculty from different academic majors cooperate to provide research guidance through lectures and the creation of research papers.
 Minors allow students to learn the research methods and acquire specialized knowledge in other academic fields.
 Therefore this academic major/minor system realizes reciprocal educational effect which prevents graduate students from being immersed solely in their affiliated majors.

-Welcome to the Faculty of Science and Engineering and the Graduate School of Science and Engineering.
+Welcome to the School of Science and Engineering and the Graduate School of Science and Engineering.

 Our Korakuen campus, located in central Tokyo yet surrounded by a serene environment, offers convenient access to business communities and public institutions.
 This ideal location allows students to actively participate in both on-campus and off-campus projects, as well as local partnership activities, providing them with opportunities to experience “practical learning” through direct engagement with society.
 We believe that such hands-on experiences foster genuine competence and open diverse career paths for our students.
 In addition, strong support from our alumni who are active across a wide range of industries, and the dedicated guidance provided by Chuo University’s Career Center further distinguish our programs and enhance our students’ professional development.